Do eye exercises improve vision?

 A recent review of research published in peer-reviewed, scientific journals conducted by All About Vision failed to uncover any studies showing that eye exercises can alter the eye’s basic anatomy significantly or eliminate presbyopia — which no one escapes after a certain age.

 Eye exercise programs occupy a nebulous space somewhere between medical science and folk remedy.
-Most optometrists and ophthalmologists are dismissive of eye exercise programs that promise you can “throw away your glasses” due to lack of scientific proof of their effectiveness.
+Most eye care professionals are dismissive of eye exercise programs that promise you can “throw away your glasses” due to lack of scientific proof of their effectiveness.

 Still, these unproven programs of “miracle” eye exercises can be found on the internet — along with conspiracy theories alleging that eye doctors know the “truth” about benefits of eye exercises but won’t tell their patients because they then wouldn’t be able to sell eyeglasses, contact lenses and eye surgery.